Text Link

 • Depression

-Regardless of who the patient is, treatment should always be individualized and tailored to meet each person’s needs.
-Treatment should also be informed by the biological, psychological, and socio-cultural factors that may have contributed to the development of an eating disorder.
+Regardless of who the patient is, eating disorder treatment should always be individualized and tailored to meet each person’s needs, addressing any biological, psychological, and socio-cultural factors that may have contributed to the development of their particular condition.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.